Petra Martić

 Petra Martić ([pêtra mâːrtitɕ]; born 19 January 1991) is a Croatian professional tennis player.
-She has a career-high singles ranking of world No. 14, achieved in January 2020.
-Martić has won two singles titles on the WTA Tour, one singles and one doubles tournament on WTA Challenger Tour, plus four singles and five doubles titles on the ITF Circuit.
+She has a career-high singles ranking of world no. 14, achieved in January 2020.
+Martić has won two singles titles on the WTA Tour, one singles and one doubles tournament on the WTA Challenger Tour, plus four singles and five doubles titles on the ITF Circuit.

 Early and personal life

-Petra Martić was born in Split, Yugoslavia to Nenad (father) and Sandra (mother).
-She grew up in the village of Duće, 30 km from Split, and moved to Split at the age of 10.
+Petra Martić was born in Split, Croatia, SFR Yugoslavia to Nenad (father) and Sandra (mother).
+She grew up in the suburb of Duće, 30 km from Split, and moved to Split at the age of 10.
 Her father died in a car accident when Petra was five.
-Petra is quoted saying that her mother is a hero to her for managing to go through all this and raising Petra by herself, and that this motivates her to excel in tennis and bring joy to her family.
+Petra is quoted as saying that her mother is a hero to her for managing to go through all this and raising Petra by herself, and that this motivates her to excel in tennis and bring joy to her family.

-Tennis career
+Career

-2006–2009: Early career
+2006–2009: Early years

 The best result in her junior career was the quarterfinals in 2006 US Open.
-In 2007, she played her first WTA Tour main draw match as a wildcard at Miami Open, losing in first round to Russian Alina Jidkova.
-In 2008, Martić won the ITF Circuit Zagreb Open, defeating Yvonne Meusburger, and then made it to the quarterfinals of the WTA event Slovenia Open, losing to Julia Görges.
+She played her first WTA Tour main draw match as a wildcard at Miami Open 2007, losing in first round to Russian Alina Jidkova.
+In 2008, Martić won the Zagreb Ladies Open, defeating Yvonne Meusburger in the final, and then made it to the quarterfinals of the WTA Slovenia Open, losing to Julia Görges.

-She qualified for the 2009 French Open and lost in the second round to 21-year-old Canadian world No. 24 Aleksandra Wozniak.
-She then made it to another Portorož Open quarterfinal, losing to defending champion and fifth seed Sara Errani.
-In September 2009, at the age of 18 years and 8 months, Martić entered top 100 for the first time (year-end ranking was No. 82).
+She qualified for the 2009 French Open and lost in the second round to 21-year-old Aleksandra Wozniak.
+She then made it to another Portorož Open quarterfinal, losing to Sara Errani.
+In September 2009, at the age of 18 years and 8 months, Martić entered top 100 for the first time (year-end ranking of 82).

 2010: First top-20 victory

 Martić began the season by falling in the qualifying stages of the Auckland Open (lost to Chanelle Scheepers) and the Sydney International (lost to Kimiko Date-Krumm).
 She lost in the first round of the Australian Open, falling to Sabine Lisicki.

-In February, she beat third seed and world No. 15, Yanina Wickmayer, in the first round of the Open GdF Suez in Paris, winning 6–4, 3–6, 7–5.
-Martić broke twice and dropped serve once.
-She lost in the next round to Ágnes Szávay.

-Martić qualified for the Indian Wells Open, where she lost in the second round to Jelena Janković.

-She also scored another big win at the Miami Open as she defeated world No. 21, Aravane Rezaï, in the second round in three sets.
+In February, she beat Yanina Wickmayer in the first round of the Open GdF Suez in Paris, then lost in the next round to Ágnes Szávay.
+Martić qualified for the Indian Wells Open where she lost in the second round to Jelena Janković.
+She also scored another big win at the Miami Open as she defeated Aravane Rezaï in the second round in three sets.
 She then lost to Yanina Wickmayer.